September 5, 2024

-There’s a particular character in the story of sales that can effortlessly instill fear in even the most experienced reps: the gatekeeper.
+There’s a particular character in the sales story who can effortlessly instill fear in even the most experienced reps: the gatekeeper.

 Putting your prospecting goals and metrics aside, the point of contacting a person of interest is to have a conversation that will hopefully spark a relationship.
 Your purpose should remain the same if you are presented with a gatekeeper.
 And what does any successful conversation between two people require?
 Understanding.